NJUAstrometry/NJUAstrometry.github.io/content/publication/2021-AA-651-A64/index.md

   These results confirm that multiwavelength astrometry can independently trace jet directions and that the ICRF3 X-band frame is stable and reliable.

-summary: "Alignment of multiwavelength VLBI–Gaia positions with parsec-scale jets; optical centroids are downstream and polarized, consistent with a core–jet scenario."
+summary: "Multiwavelength VLBI–Gaia astrometry reveals alignments between radio–optical offsets and parsec-scale AGN jets, consistent with a core–jet scenario."

 tags: ["astrometry", "reference systems", "AGN jets", "VLBI", "Gaia"]
 featured: false